 Initially, we anticipate that our sales representatives will exclusively target selected bariatric surgery Centers of Excellence and nationally recognized bariatric surgery centers.
 To be approved as a bariatric surgery Center of Excellence, a surgery center needs to perform a minimum of 125 bariatric surgical procedures per year.
-As of October 25, 2007, there were approximately 294 bariatric surgery Centers of Excellence approved by the Surgical Review Corporation and 45 Level I Centers of Excellence approved by the American College of Surgeons.
+As of June 2007, there were approximately 255 bariatric surgery Centers of Excellence approved by the Surgical Review Corporation.
+As of June 2007, there were 40 Level I Centers of Excellence approved by the American College of Surgeons.
 In addition we expect to market our products to a small number of nationally-recognized hospitals that do not intend to pursue the Center of Excellence certification.